mjbradvica/Today-I-Learned/September-2020.md

 # 9/15
 The <track> html element is used for sub-titles
-It uses a special .vtt file to dictate text at what time
+It uses a special .vtt file to dictate text at what time The "cuechange" event will fire when a TextTrack changes
+Knockout can use a "virtual container" in html comments for if bindings